-In Case You Missed It: Best Industry Articles and Insights Last Month
+In Case You Missed It: Best Industry Articles and Insights from January

 Need help keeping up with the latest supply chain, logistics, manufacturing and e-commerce industry news?
 Below, you’ll find the top articles and trends from January covering various sections of these ever-evolving industries.

 - The Internet of Things (IoT) has made its way into our cars, kitchens and even supply chains.
 Implementing the IoT into the supply chain provides a new level of transparency.
 The IoT is moving to replace tracking numbers and barcodes with RFID and GPS sensors to track products “from floor to store.”
 By implementing these methods, manufacturers can better manage quality control, delivery times and product forecasting.
 IoT connected sensors can track inventory with ease, ensuring manufacturers never miss a deadline.
 Forbes has more on how the IoT will impact the supply chain by opening revenue opportunities, connecting shipping fleets, tracking assets and so much more.

 - Last month, Sam’s Club announced that it would be closing dozens of stores and even converting a few into e-commerce distribution centers.
 This move is just another example of how Walmart, owner of the giant wholesaler, is looking to better serve online consumers.
 More and more consumers are moving away from monthly bulk purchases and steering toward smaller, more frequent buys.
 Consumers are leading the retail sphere and Walmart is working to keep up.
 The e-commerce distribution centers are aimed to help Walmart better serve its online shoppers and continue scaling the SamsClub.com business.
 USA Today further details the impact of the Sam’s Club closures and conversions, and our own Nick Foy shared his perspective in an op-ed for The Hill.